Vegan Portobello and Oyster Mushroom Fajitas

 Hot sauce

-Knife & cutting board - to slice fajita vegetables.
+Knife & cutting board: To slice fajita vegetables.

 Makes: 6 portions (2 tortillas each)